Itai-Nelken/itai-lang/new_spec.md

         sum += value / 2;
     }

-    // 'sum' is automatically wrapped in a Option<i64>. return sum;
+    // 'sum' is automatically wrapped in a optional. return sum;
 }